MinaSaad47/yapm/README.md

 # Yet another password manager

-simple posix shell password manager script that uses dmenu or rofi for selecting a password.
+A simple posix shell password manager script that uses dmenu or rofi for selecting a password.

-## Usage
+## Usage:

-### setup the global key (passowrd)
+### Setup the global key (passowrd)
 ```bash
 ./yapm --setup
 ```